giabaocorn20/my-personal-website/pages/posts/python-book-review.md

 ---
-title: 'Tailwind vs. Bootstrap'
+title: 'Python Book Review'
-date: 'March 5, 2021'
+date: 'March 7, 2021'
-excerpt: 'Both Tailwind and Bootstrap are very popular CSS frameworks.
-In this article, we will compare them'
+excerpt: 'In this review, we will be looking at the new Python book from Oriley'
+cover_image: '/images/posts/img6.jpg'
 ---

 Lorem markdownum fine incustoditam unda factura versum occuluere Aeneas, iuvat